Shotokan Kicks And Stances!

 My Sensei used to explain to me that originally, the kicks on Okinawa were extremely effective and all aimed at ribs and below, only when karate went to Japan, did the kicks go head height.

-We are very excited as we are planning on adding more Okinawan karate kata into the Dojo, along with other martial arts practice including kobudo.
+We are very excited as we are planning on adding an over 40’s karate Dojo which will also be for people with injuries, we will have more Okinawan karate kata in the Dojo, along with other martial arts practice including kobudo.
 Oss!